Lessons from the Women in MedTech Podcast: Innovation, Patient Care, and the Future of Healing

 1. Innovation Requires Both Vision and Data

-Mighty Well recently secured a Rhode Island Innovation Voucher, which allows us to collect lab-verified data on our core products:
+Mighty Well recently secured a Rhode Island Innovation Voucher, which allows us to collect lab data on our core products:

 For years, patients and clinicians have told us how these products improve safety and confidence.
-Now, we’re backing those stories with scientific research.
+Now, we’re backing those stories with scientific research and lab data.

-Takeaway: Pairing lived experience with hard data is how meaningful innovation gets recognized.
+Takeaway: Pairing lived experience with scientific data is how meaningful innovation gets amplified.

 2. Partnerships Expand Patient Access

-Emily discussed Mighty Well’s growing collaboration with Prism Medical Supply, part of Henry Schein.
-This partnership allows us to serve as the front-end advocate for patients, while Prism manages fulfillment and licensing.
+Emily discussed Mighty Well’s growing collaboration with Prism Medical Products, a subsidiary of Henry Scheinof.
+This collaboration allows Mighty Well to serve as the product curators for patients, while Prism manages fulfillment and licensing.

 Why this matters: Accessing the right supplies shouldn’t be a barrier to care.
-Through partnerships, patients can now get medical supplies delivered directly to their doorsteps.
+Through collaboration, patients can now get medical supplies delivered directly to their doorsteps.

 3. Show Up Before You Feel “Ready”